B-Whitt/ML-POT/Lab-1/README.md

 1. Vizualize the importance of features that were used to train the model.
 1. Persist a model in Watson Machine Learning repository using Python client library.
-1. Deploy a model for online scoring using the Watson Machine Learning's REST APIs `.
-Score a sample scoring data using the Watson Machine Learning's REST APIs.
+1. Deploy a model for online scoring using the Watson Machine Learning's REST APIs
+1. Score sample data using the Watson Machine Learning's REST APIs.

 ## Instructions:

 ### Step 1.
-Log into your [DSX](http://datascience.ibm.com/) account, then select `View All Projects`, then select the project you created at the beginning of this proof of technology.
+Log into your [Watson Studio](http://datascience.ibm.com/) account, then select `View All Projects`, then select the project you created at the beginning of this proof of technology.

 > <img src="https://raw.githubusercontent.com/jpatter/Proof-of-Technology/master/DSX/Lab-1/images/DSX-open-project.png"/>